h4cc/awesome-elixir/README.md

 * [lolcat](https://github.com/restartr/ex-lolcat) - This is the clone of busyloop/lolcat.
 But it does not support animation and some features of the original.
 * [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.
 * [oop](https://github.com/wojtekmach/oop) - OOP in Elixir.
 * [phoenix-chat-example](https://github.com/dwyl/phoenix-chat-example) - A step-by-step example/tutorial for building a Chat app in Phoenix for complete beginners.
-Covers testing, docs and deployement.
+Covers testing, docs and deployment.
 Phoenix `1.5.3`.
 * [phoenix-ecto-encryption-example](https://github.com/dwyl/phoenix-ecto-encryption-example) - A comprehensive example/tutorial showing people how to use Ecto Types to transparently encrypt/decrypt data in a Phoenix 1.4 app.
 * [phoenix-flux-react](https://github.com/fxg42/phoenix-flux-react) - An experiment with Phoenix Channels, GenEvents, React and Flux.
 * [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - complete beginners step-by-step tutorial building a real time counter in Phoenix `1.5.3` and LiveView `0.14.1`.